 Because we all have this tendency to focus on the negative, we may find this causes so much uncertainty that we end up paralysed and end up doing nothing.

-Here are his three quick tips to help you start banishing your negativity in 2017.
+Here are his three quick tips to help you start banishing your negative thinking in 2019.

 Instead of dismissing negativity or sweeping it aside, become aware of it, because awareness pulls you out of the past into the present.

 Acknowledge and express gratitude for your negativity!
 You are about to learn something about yourself to help you in life.